 The wax needs to be heated to 160 to 170 degrees F, before it can be used for sealing.
 About 3 ounces of wax will seal 10 to 12 bottles.
 I dipped each bottle about three times to create a firm cap.
 Make sure the wax is in a small deep container so it will completely cover the bottle cap when dipped.
 If you like the drippy effect on my bottles, then turn the bottle upright immediately after the final dip.
 The wax will run down the sides of the bottle.
 If you prefer a non-drippy wax cap, hold the bottle upside down until all the excess wax has dripped back into the melting pot.

 Aside from the wax sealing, this homemade gift takes very little effort.
-The most work you'll do is shaking the bottles once a week to release and disperse the vanilla throughout the liquid.
-With all my purchased supplies, each of my 12 gift bottles came out to about $5.80, which is pretty inexpensive gift-wise (disclaimer: I already had the filament tape and wax stamps).
-And I'd say you could lower the cost if you're an environmentally-conscious bottle recycle-er!
+The most work you’ll do is shaking the bottles once a week.
+This releases and disperses the vanilla throughout the liquid.
+With all my purchased supplies, each of my 12 gift bottles came out to about $5.80, which is pretty inexpensive gift-wise.
+(Disclaimer: I already had the filament tape and wax stamps).
+And I’d say you could lower the cost if you’re an environmentally-conscious bottle recycle-er!

 Homemade Vanilla Extract with Wax Sealed Caps

 - Filament tape

 - washi tape

 - 3 bottles Vodka 35-40% alcohol 750 ml each (70-80 proof)